wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 }
 ```

 Let's demo step by step how that works.

-Let's start by logging `ratesByBase` in the console, which you will see is an empty object.
+ Start by logging `ratesByBase` in the console, which you will see is an empty object.

 ![](@attachment/Clipboard_2020-05-26-07-31-31.png) 15:11